Issuing real-time authorizations

 Learn more about setting up webhooks.

-Autopilot Public Preview
+Autopilot Public preview

-webhook changes to webhook_
+webhook is either webhook_

-webhook changes to network_
+webhook is network_

 .

-Fraud challenges Public Preview
+Fraud challenges Public preview

 Fraud challenges allow your cardholders to retry non-fraudulent transactions that would have otherwise been blocked.